mikej340/tivmuseum/README.md

 - when fullscreen (eg when scroll down in chrome) 1x zoom everything fits perfectly in the viewport!
 - some lady on Saturday also uses ledger to input something on computer
   - ask Carrie
+- gift aid price
+- gift aid missed, somehow ensure not missed.
+Don’t have 0/N by default?
+Instead blank?
+And require selection
+- Disable submit on click until response
+- If children only, must be 13+
+- If members (and optional children, and first visit), don’t need any other info
+- Letters/numbers against reason and how heard about (as whilst moving to app, some will still use spreadsheet; someone will have to enter into app at end of day, or something)
+  - Add Local Resident
+  - Double check, because also put “tivvy bumper trial” not “tivvy bumper/rail enthusiast”

+- Add worksheet showing totals per day
+- Test key incorrect, wrong fields
+- Link (from menu?) to spreadsheet
+- Pippa can share login with Shirley/Carrie/anyone she trusts to make changes
+- Also link to GitHub/documentation?
+- UK times, not UTC
+- Cancel link when entering post code (next to label, on tablet only, as it’s not clear/easy to dismiss keyboard)

 Pete/James
 -